Blog

 Here’s an infographic that walks you through the variables that affect the price.

-SOC 2 Certification cost
+Get your SOC 2 cost and timeline estimate.

 How long does it take to become SOC 2 Certified?

+You can get certified in months, not years.
 Realistically, the market standard timeline for SOC 2 Type 1 is 1 to 3 months, and for SOC 2 Type 2, it is 3 to 12 months.

 However, the following factors affect the total timeline:

-1) It depends on the time taken by your organization to become SOC 2 audit-ready
+1. It depends on the time taken by your organization to become SOC 2 audit-ready

-2) The time taken by the auditor to complete the audit
+2. The time taken by the auditor to complete the audit

-What are trust services criteria?
+What are Trust Services Criteria?
 Why is it important for SOC 2 certification?

 Trust Service Criteria is the epicentre of your SOC 2 journey.
 Security, Availability, Confidentiality, Privacy, and Processing Integrity are the five Trust Service Criteria of SOC 2.